which of the following are b2c marketing segmentations?

 Technographic Segmentation

-Technographic segmentation is a marketing strategy that involves categorizing a market or target audience into distinct segments based on their technology-related behaviors, preferences, and characteristics.
+Technographic segmentation is a marketing strategy that categorizes a market or target audience into segments based on technology-related behaviors, preferences, and characteristics.
 It focuses on understanding how individuals or businesses use technology, their level of technology adoption, online behavior, and the devices they use.

-Technographic segmentation is particularly relevant in the context of B2C (business-to-consumer) marketing as it helps companies tailor their marketing efforts to consumers’ digital preferences and behaviors.
+Technographic segmentation is particularly relevant in B2C (business-to-consumer) marketing as it helps companies tailor their marketing efforts to consumers’ digital preferences and behaviors.

 Lifestyle Segmentation